shrekdad/cheese/README.md

 # files

-- eel: for english words and notes
+- eel: English words and notes
+- cow: flashcards for Chinese
 - moose: tracker for math worksheets